rizi82/igreendata-technical-task/README.md

 7. Future Improvements
 </pre>
 <h3>1.
 Getting Started</h3>
-The below instructions will illustrate how to start and run the simple web app in either a docker container locally or out of Node Js on the local host.
+The below instructions will illustrate how to start and run the simple web app in either a docker container locally or out of Node JS on the local host.

 <h3>2.
 Local Node JS</h3>
 Instructions to run with Node JS: